NeCTAR-RC/nectar-training/package02/sections/tools.markdown

 * [Federated Archaeological Information Management System](http://www.nectar.org.au/federated-archaeological-information-management-system): This eResearch tool includes [The Ark project](http://www.nectar.org.au/cloud-based-bio-informatics-tools) which provides tools to support medical studies and clinical trials.

-* The [SHaRED](http://www.nectar.org.au/submission-harmonisation-and-retrieval-ecological-data-shared) porject (submission, harmonisation and retrieval of ecological data) is a tool that provides an online questionnaire to help structure metadata when uploading data files.
+* The [SHaRED](http://www.nectar.org.au/submission-harmonisation-and-retrieval-ecological-data-shared) project (submission, harmonisation and retrieval of ecological data) is a tool that provides an online questionnaire to help structure metadata when uploading data files.

 * The [High-throughput Computing For Globally Connected Science](http://nectar.org.au/projects/high-throughput-computing-globally-connected-science#overlay-context=users/lyndae) eResearch Tools will provide tools and underlying infrastructure for high throughput projects across disciplines—initially only for processing high-energy physics data from the CERN Large Hadron Collider (LHC).